pattonsgirl/CEG2350/docs/Labs/Lab06/Instructions.md

    - have `cat` use `lolcat` instead
    - [`asciiaquarium`](https://github.com/cmatsuoka/asciiquarium) - hard mode - you have to install this one from source and install package dependencies

 Add the aliases to a file named `.bash_aliases` in your user's home directory.
+It may not exist yet!

-Read through the `.bashrc` file in your user's home directory for a section that is relevant to "enabling" usage of the `.bash_aliases` file.
+Read through the `.bashrc` file in your user's home directory for a section that is relevant to loading the content of (sourcing) the `.bash_aliases` file.
 Copy and paste the snippet into your lab template and describe what it does.

 Confirm that your aliases "persist" - are available when starting a fresh shell session.